-My students and mentees can expect from me a commitment to growth as a teacher – I often deliberately create anonymous online surveys asking for specific student feedback on my teaching around mid-semester.
-They can also expect from me a commitment to excellence in French and Francophone Studies; respect and integrity; a flexibility to accommodate special needs and schedules; a working relationship based on attentiveness and on an ideal of closeness—even in larger groups—while maintaining a professional distance; a commitment to choosing compelling class materials and to creating a pleasant and safe learning environment in which difference and diversity of opinions are accepted and encouraged.
+As a teacher, I make a commitment to my students’ and mentees’ personal growth.
+I regularly create anonymous online surveys asking to elicit specific student feedback on my teaching around mid-semester.
+They can also expect from me a commitment to enabling them to achieve excellence in French and Francophone studies, respect for them, integrity in my own actions, and a flexibility in accommodating their particular needs and schedules.
+I constantly strive for a relationship with them based on close personal attentiveness, even among larger groups, while maintaining the appropriate professionalism.
+They can also be certain of my commitment to choosing compelling class materials and to creating a pleasant and safe learning environment in which difference and diversity of opinion are carefully encouraged.